 Apple Pay allows you to store your card information in a mobile wallet on your phone.[3]

-Currently, a few car insurance companies accept Apple Pay for premium payments — only State Farm, GEICO, and Progressive accept Apple Pay through their mobile apps.
-You may even be able to add your insurance cards to your Apple Wallet so you always have them on hand.
+Currently, a few car insurance companies accept Apple Pay for premium payments — only State Farm, GEICO, and USAA accept Apple Pay through their mobile apps.
+Many companies give drivers the option to add their insurance cards to their Apple Wallet so you always have them on hand.

 PayPal or other mobile payment services